Find Trade Skills Schools

 The states with the most job growth for Computer Operator are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Illinois, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.

-The salary for Computer Operators ranges between about $27,490 and $65,130 a year.
+The typical yearly salary for Computer Operators is somewhere between $27,490 and $65,130.

 undefined